Freedom Scientific Inc.

 To configure the dot firmness, do the following:

-When using your Focus Blue in front of your computer’s QWERTY keyboard, you can lock the Perkins-style keys on the top of the display to prevent accidentally pressing them and entering unwanted text or commands.
+You can lock the Perkins-style keys on the top of the display to prevent accidentally pressing them and entering unwanted text or commands.
+You can also lock additional controls so that only very basic display navigation is available.

 Pressing the Menu button while the Focus status message is displayed activates a menu in which you can configure various Focus Blue settings.
 The available menu options are described in the following sections.

 When the menu first opens, you are on the Bluetooth ID.
 To move through the available menu items, use the Rocker bars or press DOTS 4-5 CHORD or DOTS 1-2 CHORD.
 Press the Right Shift button or DOT 8 on a menu item to access its settings.
 To move through the available options for a setting, use the Rocker bars.
-To exit the submenu and save any changes you have made, press DOT 8 or the Right Selector button.
-Press Z CHORD (DOTS 1-3-5-6 CHORD) or the Left Selector button to exit a submenu without saving any changes and once more to exit the main menu and return to the active connection.
+To select an option and return to the main menu, press DOT 8 or the Right Selector button.
+Press the Right Selector button once more to save your changes and close the menu.
+Press Z CHORD (DOTS 1-3-5-6 CHORD) or the Left Selector button to cancel any settings changes and close the menu.

 This displays the Bluetooth ID used by the Focus Blue to identify itself when pairing the display with a computer or mobile device.
 Each Focus display has its own unique Bluetooth ID.
 This is useful if you will be pairing the Focus with a computer in an environment where there are other Focus Blue displays with Bluetooth enabled and you want to make sure you pair the correct one.